Mittelrhein (wine region)

 Since the region's planted area has been shrinking for quite some time, the region's wines are hardly ever seen on export markets, and seem to be rather unknown even inside Germany.
 The underlying reasons are manifold.
+The number of vineyards in the Middle Rhine region has steadily declined over the last hundred years due to the difficult and labor-intensive nature of steep-slope viticulture.
+While around 2,200 hectares were planted in 1900, there are currently only 448 hectares left.
+However, the situation has stabilized since the turn of the millennium.

 The must per hectare comparison of German wine growing regions shows that in average, the Middle Rhine ranks 3rd lowest in output per hectare with an average of 68 hl / ha between 2001 and 2012.
 Only Saale-Unstrut (56 hl/ha) and Saxony (45 hl/ha) yield a lower output.
 The nationwide average over the same time frame comes up to 91 hl/ha.
 Hence, in a ten-year average, the Middle Rhine region only yields 75% of the nation’s average hectolitre per hectare output.
 In 2012, the output per hectare was 59 hl / ha, hence even 13% less than the ten year average of the region and 35% less than the average national output for 2012.
 In 2013, there were greater difficulties for harvesting and production.
 The bad weather conditions throughout the year led to minimal output, especially for late ripening grapes like Riesling, by far the most grown variety.
 Many quality producers only harvested 30 hl / ha, and some producers less.
 Despite these low yields, the region's wines in the 2013 vintage were of a high quality, and prices remained stable and low.

 From countless conversations to wine growers in and outside the area, the conclusions on the underlying reasons are various.
 On one side, the area is vulnerable to the climate conditions of the respective vintage year; on the other side, there is an ongoing trend to forfeit quantity for the sake of quality.
 The most hyped wineries all over the world get worked up on only selecting the best grapes by hand.
 Due to the region’s geological conditions, this is usual practice on the Middle Rhine.
 The difference: Prices don't quadruple because of this fact.